jschhie/Airline-Reservation-System/README.md

 ## Project Overview
-This program simulates an airline reservation system.

-### Features:
-- Adds new passengers while detecting duplicate requests
-- Maintains various seating capacities across multiple flights
-- Allows user to look up their booking details and optionally cancel their reservations later
+This program simulates an virtual airline reservation system that registers new passengers while detecting duplicate requests, allows users to look up their booking details and optionally cancel their reservations later.
+Lastly, it maintains various seating capacities across multiple and customizable flights.

 A visual demo can be found [here](https://github.com/jschhie/airline-reserv/#visual-demo).